-Now, thanks to the head honchos at Lifetime, Supernanny is making a comeback on January 1, 2020.
-The 20-episode season will see Frost discipline a whole new generation of spoilt, disobedient children, re-educating desperate parents and unruly kids alike.
-Whether or not the ‘naughty step’ will also be returning, is unknown as of yet.
+Now, thanks to the head honchos at Lifetime, Supernanny has made comeback.
+The 20-episode season, which launched on January 1, will see Frost discipline a whole new generation of spoilt, disobedient children, re-educating desperate parents and unruly kids alike.

 Unfortunately, there’s no word when, or if, the series will air in Australia, but we do have a hilarious Taken-inspired trailer to tide us over till then.

-Supernanny is coming back in 2020, and the trailer looks amazing.
+Supernanny is back in 2020, and the trailer looks amazing.
 Post continues after.

 So what about Frost?
 Apart from filming the new reboot, what else has she been up to?
 Is she still dishing out parenting advice, and what does she have to say about kids these days?